The Stable Symplectic category and a conjecture of Kontsevich

-We consider an oriented version of the stable symplectic category defined in \cite{N}.
-We define a canonical representation (or fiber functor) on this category, and study its motivic group of monoidal automorphisms.
-In particular, we observe that this Galois group contains a natural subgroup isomorphic to the abelian quotient of the Grothendieck--Teichm\"uller group.
-We also study the rational Waldhausen K-theory of the $E_\infty$-ring spectrum of coefficients $\Omega$ of the stable symplectic category, and its relation to the symplectomorphism group of an object in the stable symplectic category.}
+{\abstract We consider an oriented version of the stable symplectic category defined in \cite{N}.
+We show that the group of monoidal automorphisms of this category, that fix each object, contains a natural subgroup isomorphic to the solvable quotient (or a graded-abelian quotient) of the Grothendieck--Teichm\"uller group.
+This establishes a stable version of a conjecture of Kontsevich which states that groups closely related to the Grothendieck--Teichm\"uller group act on the moduli space of certain field theories \cite{KO}.
+The above quotient is also shown to be the motivic group of monoidal automorphisms of a canonical representation (or fiber functor) on the stable symplectic category.}